-Considering Zschech’s longstanding stature as one of the leading voices and writers in contemporary Christian worship, it is somehow surprising that “You Are Love” is only this worship pastor’s fourth solo record.
-However, unlike many such side projects where personal and testimonial songs are in spades, “You Are Love” is strictly a worship album where all these 11 cuts have the grandeur of God at their cynosure.
+Considering Zschech’s longstanding stature as one of the leading voices and writers in contemporary Christian worship, it is somehow surprising that You Are Love is only this worship pastor’s fourth solo record.
+However, unlike many such side projects where personal and testimonial songs are in spades, You Are Love is strictly a worship album where all 11 cuts have the grandeur of God at their cynosure.
 Despite the record bearing the moniker “Darlene Zschech,” these songs do not sound out of place with the music Zschech and her Hillsong team are putting out.
 This means these songs are tailored not just for individual devotion but they could easily be used for congregational worship.
-Akin to her Hillsong discs, these 11 cuts are anthemic, engaging and filled with a servant heart directed in humble worship.
+Akin to her Hillsong albums, these 11 cuts are anthemic, engaging and filled with a servant heart directed in humble worship.

 Having written worship classics sung by millions across the globe each Sunday such as “Shout to the Lord,” “Thank You for the Cross” and “High and Lifted Up,” it is no surprise that the movers and shakers in the Christian industry clamber to work with Zschech.
-“You Are Love” flashes a red carpet of who’s who including Michael Gungor, Paul Mabury (Hillsong), Marty Sampson (Hillsong), Pete Kipley (MercyMe), Ryan Taubert, Josh Telford and Israel Houghton.
+You Are Love flashes a red carpet of who’s who including Michael Gungor, Paul Mabury (Hillsong), Marty Sampson (Hillsong), Pete Kipley (MercyMe), Ryan Taubert, Josh Telford and Israel Houghton.
 Nevertheless, Zschech never allowed such stardom to get to her.
-Rather, putting herself in the background these tracks here are Biblically informed seasoned with a Godlike passion that is contagiously worshipful.
+Rather, putting herself in the background, these tracks here are Biblically informed and seasoned with a Godlike passion that is contagiously worshipful.
 Lead single “Under Grace” is a gorgeous ballad where Zschech sings about God’s grace over our failings tagged with the heartfelt cry, “these are the tears of the one who knows grace.”
-More heartfelt moments abound with the piano driven ballad “You Are Love” a God-centered track that could be a Zschech classic in no time.
+More heartfelt moments abound with the piano-driven ballad “You Are Love,” a God-centered track that could be a Zschech classic in no time.

-Two older tracks have been resurrected: “Cry of the Broken” first made its appearance on Hillsong’s most recent “God is Able.”
-On this re-take, Zschech’s version is a little longer with an extended bridge augmented with rockier guitar riffs.
-While “Face to Face” addresses Christ’s second advent; this time round finding Zschech in duet with Australian idol alum Barry Southgate on the hope of one day seeing our Lord with our own eyes.
-If there are any quibbles, it is that this album is far too ballad driven.
+Two older tracks have been resurrected.
+“Cry of the Broken” first made its appearance on Hillsong Live’s most recent God is Able.
+On this re-take, Zschech’s version is a little longer, with an extended bridge augmented with rockier guitar riffs.
+While “Face to Face” addresses Christ’s second advent, this time round finds Zschech in duet with Australian idol alum Barry Southgate on the hope of one day seeing our Lord with our own eyes.
+If there are any quibbles, it is that this album is far too ballad-driven.
 A few more uptempoes like “Saving Me” would have made the disc peppier.
-Nevertheless, if you are looking for some serious worship music coming from a seasoned leader who breathes and lives worship “You are Love” will not disappoint.
-With Zschech taking a lesser role in Hillsongs’ latter releases, to have a full disc of her singing her own music is itself a blessing and a delight.
+Nevertheless, if you are looking for some serious worship music coming from a seasoned leader who breathes and lives worship, You are Love will not disappoint.
+With Zschech taking a lesser role in Hillsong’s latter releases, to have a full album of her singing her own music is itself a blessing and a delight.